vidjil/vidjil/doc/user.md

     according to this clone.
 You must specify the expected concentration in the “expected size” field (e.g. 0.01 for 1%).
 See *Control with standard/spike* below.

-  - The “i” button displays additional information on each clone.

   - The list can be sorted on V genes, J genes or clone abundance.
     The “+” and “-” allow respectively to un-cluster or re-cluster all clones that have already been clustered.